 Supercoat Waterborne Urethane is a low viscosity urethane of high quality, which can be used optimally as a colorless sealant for floors.
 You can achieve a particularly high stability because it penetrates into the substrate and bonds firmly with it.
 If you use a lint-free paint roller for application, you can spread this product relatively easily, as it also levels itself very well.
 However, you should first prime the floor you have coated, otherwise you may need a large amount of material for a perfect result.

-- Breathable two component waterborne urethane, clear topcoat for Supercoat epoxy floors, non-yellowing
+- Breathable two-component waterborne urethane, clear topcoat for epoxy floors

-- Industrial grade, Good chemical resistance, High gloss finish, Resists damaged caused by gasoline, brake fluid, standing water and battery acid
+- Resists damage caused by gasoline, brake fluid, standing water and battery acid

 With suitable molds made of silicone you can cast your own Epoxy Resin Jewelry from resin relatively easily.
 There are hardly any limits to your creativity, as you can use either clear or colored resin.
 The combination of resin with different materials such as wood is also possible for particularly attractive creations.
 You can also cast objects in resin and thus permanently preserve them.
 In contrast to other areas of application of resin, this type of craftwork does not depend so much on the possibility of being able to process large quantities of material in an appropriate layer thickness.
 Rather, factors such as processability, UV protection and, when using several colors, the color separation of the different colors are more important.
 In addition, the product used should cure as clear as possible if the objects cast in it are to be perfectly visible later.
 So pay attention to these properties if you want to buy epoxy for the production of jewelry.
 When you look at the jewelry items you make, you will see that this careful selection of epoxy is worthwhile for this purpose.